S1zwe/WebProject/README.md

 # WebProject
-2019 e-commerce website using  asp
+2019 e-commerce website using  asp.net

+group project by Mohau, Mazingo,Lesley and I